maitrux/ev-charging-optimizer/README.md

 ## Approach

 For each forecast hour in the planning window, the optimizer calculates a benefit score from 0 to 1 that indicates how favorable the hour is for charging.
-Charging energy is then distributed across the hours in proportion to these benefit scores.

 1. **Solar** — more available solar raises the score.
 2. **Price** — cheaper grid electricity raises the score.
 3. **Confidence** — higher plug-in probability raises the score.

-Charging power in each hour is then set proportionally:
+Calculate charginPower for each hour:

 ```
 chargingPower = maxChargingPower × benefit
 ```

-If the sum of planned energy exceeds the remaining battery capacity, all hours are scaled down uniformly so the total fits.

 **Target time** is a hard deadline: only forecast hours whose start is on or before the target are considered.
 Sub-hour targets are supported.

 **Target SoC** is validated on input and shown in the UI as a reference line.
 The optimizer itself plans energy up to the remaining battery capacity (toward 100%), not strictly to `targetSoC`.

 **Probability to reach target SoC** — after the schedule is built, we also calculate how likely it is that the vehicle will actually reach `targetSoC`.
 For each charging hour, the plug-in may succeed (delivering the planned energy) or fail (delivering nothing), according to that hour's confidence.
 We add up the probability of every outcome where enough energy is delivered.

+After having calculated the initial charging plan, the optmizer evaluates whether the sum of the hourly expected energies is at least equal to the required energy to reach the target SoC.
+If not, the optmizer multiplies the charging power of each hour with a booster value.
+The iteration to reach the target SoC is done maximum 10 times.

 ## Project structure